Budae-jjigae: Background

 The 20th century was turbulent for the Korean peninsula.
 In 1945, Korea was liberated from its status as a colony of the Empire of Japan.
 Koreans had been exploited; for example, from 1939 to 1945, around 700,000–800,000 Koreans were moved to Japan to work in slavery-like conditions.
 The situation was made worse due to the collapse of the economy that had been run by imperial Japan, and the subsequent division of Korea between the Soviet Civil Administration in the North and the United States Army Military Government in the South.
-The difficulties did not stop, and only worsened; around 10% of the population died during the Korean War, which greatly disrupted the economy and society.
+The difficulties did not stop; around 10% of the population died during the Korean War, which greatly disrupted the economy and society.
 By the end of the war, South Korea was one of the poorest countries in the world.
 Around that time, many Koreans depended on international aid for survival.

-Many foreign products were not legally available to South Koreans, and some were made artificially expensive due to tariffs even until 1987.
+Many foreign products were not legally available to South Koreans, and some were made artificially expensive due to tariffs even up until 1987.
 During a crackdown on black market trading under the Park Chung Hee administration, smuggling food like Spam was a crime punishable by death.
 To circumvent this, goods were smuggled off bases.
-Canned goods were particularly prized for their long shelf life and taste.
+Canned goods were particularly prized for their long shelf life.
 Black markets called "Yankee markets" formed that specialized in the trade of these goods.
 Some of these markets still exist today, including one in Incheon, although they are now regular markets.